Phil Spector (film): Reception

-The film has received mixed-to-positive reviews from critics.
 Review aggregator site Metacritic has given the film a score of 60 out of 100, signifying "mixed or average" reviews.

 In his June 2013 article in The Telegraph, Mick Brown wrote that "Phil Spector is a masterfully executed piece of drama.
 The dialogue crackles in vintage Mamet fashion, and the performances are uniformly excellent.
 In his jittery, trembling demeanour, and his flights of self-aggrandising, wounded rhetoric...Pacino seems to be channelling Spector, albeit a Spector possessed of Mamet's considerable erudition and articulacy."

 Reviewing Phil Spector for Time Out, Ben Keningsberg wrote that the film makes "an essentially Socratic argument about the legal system's potential to try someone on perception", and that the real pleasure in watching the movie came from seeing Pacino and Mirren deliver Mamet's dialogue, which he described as including many "treasurable retorts".

 NPR reviewer David Bianculli wrote that Mamet's dialogue is "crisp and thought-provoking", and that Paccino and Mirren "make the most of it", and that he was "impressed and entertained" by the movie, although he warned that no viewer should trust it for its depiction of events, saying that the movie's opening disclaimer might as well have been Mamet saying, "Don't anybody sue us.
 I'm just making stuff up, using names and a few bits of court testimony that are in the public record."